electretboy/YouTake/README.md

 # YouTake

-YouTake is a Youtube video downloader based on [Python](https://www.python.org/).
+YouTake is a simple Youtube video downloader based on [Python](https://www.python.org/).

 The program is :
 - Fast